 SUMMARY OF THE BILL

-Below is a complete summary of the bill:
+Below is a complete summary of the Victorian legislation:

-- The Bill will allow persons to change the sex recorded on their birth certificate as often as once a year, on the basis of a statutory declaration, declaring their ‘sex’ to be as nominated; with some kind of supporting statement from another person (see particular requirements below for adults, children and restricted persons).
+- The legislation allows persons to change the sex recorded on their birth certificate as often as once a year, on the basis of a statutory declaration, declaring their ‘sex’ to be as nominated; with some kind of supporting statement from another person (see particular requirements below for adults, children and restricted persons).

 - The Registrar must be satisfied that the application is not fraudulent but the Act provides no guidance on this.